 A well-established gay village is located in the old town area of the city.
 The village is centered around Calle Santa Faz.
 At night, British drag bars lure in excitable middle-aged women with cheap pop music and off-colour jokes.

-Close by is the Church of San Jaime and Santa Ana on the hill.
+Close by is the Church of San Jaime and Santa Ana.
 The 18th century church is located on the Plaza de la Constitución in the heart of the old town.
 The church has a distinctive blue dome and is surrounded by old narrow streets, whitewashed houses, and numerous little bars and restaurants.

 40 minute walking tour starting from the old town